 Visit a museum – Both the Anchorage Museum and the Alaska Aviation Museum are excellent and open in winter.

-Winter activities – Fairbanks area
+Best winter activities – Fairbanks area

 Winter is cold and long and stunningly beautiful in Fairbanks!
 The times I miss living there the most are definitely associated with winter.
 In addition to the Ice Art Competition and watching dog sled racing, there are lots of things to do in Fairbanks!
 A few things not to miss in winter include